-Known for it stunning views and spectacular trout fishing, the Madison river is a premier destintion for anglers world wide.
-With fish counts ranging from 2500- 3500 fish per mile it is one of the most productive fisheries in the state.
-Although a tailwater, this river has prolific stonefly hatches in the late spring and early summer months.
-Mayflies, midges and terrestrials are common in this river as well, giving anglers a multitude of ways to catch these fish.
+Known for its stunning views and spectacular trout fishing, the Madison River is a premier destination for anglers worldwide.
+With fish counts ranging from 2,500–3,500 fish per mile, it is one of the most productive fisheries in the state.
+Although a tailwater, this river features prolific stonefly hatches in the late spring and early summer months.
+Mayflies, midges, and terrestrials are also common, giving anglers a multitude of ways to catch these fish.

 Madison River